-Canon’s AE-1 was born in a time where cassette was the norm and the AE-1 Program later in time when compact disc was in its introductory phase.
-A sophisticated processor led the company to world domination making an unprecedented sales success.
-From automatic shutter speed to automated aperture with only focus to nail, the AE-1 P cannot any more foolproof in the 80s.
+Canon’s AE-1 was born in a time where cassettes was the norm and the AE-1 Program later in time when compact disc was in its introductory phase.
+A sophisticated processor led the company to world domination making unprecedented sales success.
+From automatic shutter speed to automated aperture with only focus to nail, the AE-1 P cannot be anymore foolproof in the 80s.

-Being in black, the panels are glittered with enamel while silver’s in chrome, both to deliver a feel of solidity.
-This one has been paired to a 50 millimetre as the focal length forces photographers to move their feet for composition instead of resorting to zoom.
-That apart, an f/1.4 was favoured over a 1.8 for its superior aperture but this comes with drawbacks namely, additional weight and narrowest is at f/16.
+Being in black, the panels are glittered with enamel while its silver alternative’s in chrome.
+Both plating are applied to deliver a feel of solidity.
+This one has been paired to a 50 millimetre, a focal length that forces photographers to move their feet for composition instead of resorting to zoom.
+That apart, an f/1.4 was favoured over a 1.8 for its larger aperture but comes with drawbacks like additional weight and a minimum of f/16.

-Moving on, the Program also feature modern camera conveniences like self timer, split screen focus and suggestion of aperture, the latter two delivers an even wider safety net.
+Moving on, the Program features modern camera conveniences like self timer, split screen focus and suggestion of aperture, the latter two delivers an even wider safety net.

-If something has to be pointed to be at fault, it’d be having to remember to wind after every shot taken.
-Then again, the process is an enjoyable one, like shifting a stick transmission.
-Thanks to film’s wider dynamic range, it is often where more time is spent on one photograph before flipping for the next.
+If something has to be faulted, it’d be having to wind after every shot.
+Then again, the process is an enjoyable one, like shifting a manual transmission.
+Thanks to film’s dynamic range, it is often where more time is spent appreciating one photograph before swiping for the next.

-This Canon manages to strike a good balance between automation and analogue making it something worthy of consideration for anyone who would like to have a taste of film photography.
-What’s more the AE-1 P consumes so little battery where it basically feeds off solar energy.
+This Canon manages to strike a good balance between automation and analogue making it something worthy of consideration should anyone be interested in having a taste of film photography.
+What’s more the AE-1 P consumes so little energy that it basically feeds off the sun.

-At under a thousand ringgit for a state of the art example, you won’t lose much (if at all) say the experience doesn’t turn out be how one imagined.
-It is a conversational piece, teaches patience and a fragment of history deserving of a place in the cabinet even if it serves the sole purpose of an ornament.
+At under a thousand ringgit for a state of the art example, you won’t lose much (if at all) should the experience not turn out be how one imagined.
+It is a conversation piece, teaches patience and a fragment of history that deserves a place in the cabinet even if its sole purpose is to be an ornament.
 The AE-1 was a camera for everyone thirty years ago and today, the film camera for anyone.